MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 ## Deploy languages to existing installations of Office 365 ProPlus

-After deploying Office 365 ProPlus, you can deploy additional languages for Office.
+After deploying Microsoft 365 Apps, you can deploy additional languages for Office.
 To do so, use the same process and tools you used to deploy Office, such as Configuration Manager or the Office Deployment Tool.

 1. If you're deploying languages from a local source, make sure the languages are available at that source.
 For more details, see [Download the installation files for Office 365 ProPlus](overview-of-the-office-2016-deployment-tool.md#download-the-installation-files-for-office-365-proplus).
 2. If you use a local source, we recommend that you [use the Office Content Delivery Network (CDN) as a backup source for language packs](#use-the-office-cdn-as-a-backup-source-for-language-packs).